 If you would prefer to disable cookies, please click below:

-Ducati is defined by sleek Italian design, MotoGP domination, and curve-hugging (and checkered flag waving) motorcycles that have become an icon for high-end performance worldwide.
-Since its founding in 1926, the company has designed every one of its bikes in Bologna, Italy.
-Ducati meticulously manufactured just over 55,000 motorcycles in 2018.
-To put that in perspective, one of its primary competitors—both on and off the track—sold approximately 19.5 million motorcycles in the same year.
+Ducati motorcycles are an icon for high-end performance.
+Since 1926, the company has handmade every one of its bikes in Bologna, Italy, meticulously assembling just over 50,000 motorcycles in 2018.
+To put that in perspective, one of its competitors sold approximately 19.5 million motorcycles in the same year.
 But where Ducati might be an underdog in marketing dollar spend, the company more than makes up for it in volumes of performance data.